 In October 2018, we entered into a credit agreement providing for an up to \$2.25 billion senior unsecured term loan for the purpose of partially funding the purchase price for our acquisition of Marketo and the related fees and expenses incurred in connection with the acquisition.
 The Term Loan funds were received on October 31, 2018 upon closing of the acquisition and will mature 18 months following the initial funding date.
 In addition, we incurred issuance costs of \$0.7 million which are amortized to interest expense over the term using the straight-line method.
 The Term Loan ranks equally with our other unsecured and unsubordinated indebtedness.
-There are no scheduled principal amortization payments prior to maturity and the term loan may be prepaid and terminated at our election at any time without penalty or premium.
-At our election, the Term Loan will bear interest at either (i) LIBOR plus a margin, based on our debt ratings, ranging from 0.500% to 1.000% or (ii) a base rate plus a margin, based on our debt ratings, ranging from 0.040% to 0.110%.
+There are no scheduled principal amortization payments prior to maturity and the Term Loan may be prepaid and terminated at our election at any time without penalty or premium.
+At our election, the Term Loan will bear interest at either (i) LIBOR plus a margin, based on our debt ratings, ranging from 0.040% to 0.110%.
 Interest is payable periodically, in arrears, at the end of each interest period we elect.